How to Choose the Best Printer for Your Small Business

-What are the best printers for small businesses: all-in-ones or laser printers?
-We weighed the pros and cons of each from a small business perspective to help you choose.
+What are the best printers for small businesses: all-in-one printers, laser printers or another type of printer?
+We weighed the pros and cons of each type of printer from a small business perspective to help you choose.

 - November 13, 2018

 Your printer will be an integral part of the productivity for your business.
-This guide will go over the pros and cons of the commonly-used printers to help you choose the best printer for your small business.
+If you want to know how to choose the best printer for your small business, this guide is for you.
+In this post, we’ll highlight the pros and cons of the commonly-used printers to help you choose the best printer for your small business in 2020 and beyond.

 All-in-One Multifunction Printers Pros and Cons

 Many startups and small businesses invest in all-in-one or multifunction printers as a way to have access to a printer, fax machine, scanner and copier all in one unit.
 These are an economical way to be able to have the basic hardware you need to run a business cost effectively.
 The majority of models have Wi-Fi connectivity and allow for scanning directly to the cloud for easy access by others on the network.
 Consider the following points when choosing the best all-in-one printer for a small business.

 - Save Space.
 Multifunction printers combine the functions of several office machines into one package, saving both money and space.